prasadtalasila/prasadtalasila.github.io/pages/projects.md

 tags: research,projects
 ---

-This page shall contain a brief description of all ongoing student projects.
-If you are a student looking for undertaking a project with me, please familiarize yourself with the current projects listed on this page.
+I am not guiding any students at the moment.

-I also prepared a small presentation on doing projects [[Project Advice](https://www.dropbox.com/s/b1tea4bpsd0fekd/project_advice.pdf?dl=1)].
+This page contains a brief description of all student projects undertaken during 2014-2018 period.
+I also prepared a small presentation on doing projects [[Project Advice - 2017](https://www.dropbox.com/s/b1tea4bpsd0fekd/project_advice.pdf?dl=1)].
 The presentation is a gentle summary of all the information present on this page.

 Before I associate myself with a project, I usually look at the beautiful guideline given by Prof. Richard Feynman.